microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/azure-ad-auditlog-overview.md

 ### Provisioning logs
 The provisioning logs help you see all the actions performed by the Azure AD provisioning service.
 The provisioning logs help you answer questions like:

-- What groups were successfully created in ServiceNow
+- What groups were successfully created in ServiceNow?
 - What roles were imported from Amazon Web Services?
 - What users were unsuccessfully created from Workday?